inconshreveable/ngrok/docs/DEVELOPMENT.md

 The message length is sent as a 64-bit little endian integer.

 ### Code
-The network protocol lives under _src/ngrok/msg_
+The definitions and shared protocol routines lives under _src/ngrok/msg_

 #### src/ngrok/msg/msg.go
 All of the different message types (Reg, PxyReq, Ping, etc) are defined here.
-This is a good place to go to understand exact what messages are sent between the client and server.
+This is a good place to go to understand exactly what messages are sent between the client and server.

 ## ngrokd - the server
 ### Code